AI2Phil/digame/docs/TO DO/MVP/PLATFORM_STATUS_AND_NEXT_STEPS.md

 - **Analytics**: **COMPLETED** - Comprehensive BI platform with predictive analytics (100%)

 ### **Next Phase Focus**:
-The remaining 5% consists of final AI/ML feature implementation, workflow automation completion, and global expansion features.
+The remaining 2% consists of final workflow automation completion and global expansion features.

 ### **Recommendation**:
 **Continue development focus** on AI/ML enhancement and workflow automation completion to achieve full MVP completion.
 Core platform with mobile, analytics, and integration ecosystem is solid and ready for final feature development.